thegeeklab/ansible-later/docs/content/included_rules/_index.md

 title: Included rules
 ---

-Reviews are useless without some rules or standards to check against. ansible-later comes with a set of built-in checks, which are explained in the following table.
+Reviews are useless without some rules to check against. `ansible-later` comes with a set of built-in checks, which are explained in the following table.

 | Rule                          | ID          | Description                                                       | Parameter                                                              |
 | ----------------------------- | ----------- | ----------------------------------------------------------------- | ---------------------------------------------------------------------- |